callme60/workspace/README.md

-- 👋 Hi, I’m @callme60
+- 👋 Hi, I’m yukyung yang
-- 👀 I’m interested in Life
-- 🌱 I’m currently learning Object detection
-- 💞️ I’m looking to
-- 📫 How to reach me
+- 📫 yukyung2443@naver.com
+- Just do it like 'nike', haha!